 The ICBCS Group makes use of the individual (solo) consolidation provisions as permitted under CRR Article 9.
-The solo consolidation requirements allow a parent institution to incorporate the capital resources and requirements of a subsidiary undertaking, within the calculation of the capital resources and capital requirement for the parent, subject to permission from the PRA.
+The solo consolidation requirements allow a parent institution to incorporate the capital resources and requirements of a subsidiary undertaking, within the calculation of the capital resources and capital requirement of the parent, subject to permission from the PRA.

 For this purpose, ICBCS has obtained permission from the PRA for the use of solo consolidation in respect of its wholly owned subsidiary - ICBC Standard Resources (China) Ltd ("SRC").
 This permission enables ICBC Standard Bank Plc to incorporate the capital resources and requirements of SRC with its own, on a solo-consolidated basis.
 SRC is a commodity trading company incorporated in China.
+SRC is not subject to any local regulatory capital or liquidity requirements.